DuncanRitchie/velut/README.md

 # velut
 velut is an online Latin rhyming dictionary using the MERN stack.

-It is aimed at people with at least a general understanding of the Latin language and how poetry is composed in the ancient quantitative (length-based) metres and in more modern qualitative (stress-based) metres.
+Anyone with an interest in Latin can get something out of velut, but it is aimed at people with at least a general understanding of the language and how poetry is composed in the ancient quantitative (length-based) metres and in more modern qualitative (stress-based) metres.
 Really, though, it is aimed at me, as a personal pet project that is now pretty elaborate!

 This GitHub repo is publicly visible.
 The site is hosted by Render from the main branch, at https://www.velut.co.uk.